RISCSoftware/cpacs_tigl_gen/README.md

 * TypeSubstitution.txt

 These files are typically part of the TiGL distribution and do not have to be created.
-Altering these files influences CPACSGen’s output and may require further adaption of the TiGL code depending on the generated code.
+Altering these files influences CPACSGenâ€™s output and may require further adaption of the TiGL code depending on the generated code.

 In addition to these files, three more files have existed with are now compiled into CPACSGen and inside Tables.cpp:
 * FundamentalTypes.txt